nascentxyz/simple-security-toolkit/README.md

 1. **[Development Process](https://github.com/nascentxyz/simple-security-toolkit/blob/main/development-process.md)**

-One of the most crucial factors in having a secure codebase is a solid development process.
-"An ounce of prevention is worth a pound of cure".
+One of the most crucial factors in having a secure codebase is a solid development process: "an ounce of prevention is worth a pound of cure."
 This document gives an example development process that we, at Nascent, have found works well.
 It walks through the steps from initial design and feature requests -> specification -> evaluation -> implementation -> testing -> deployment -> monitoring.

 2. **[Audit Readiness Checklist](https://github.com/nascentxyz/simple-security-toolkit/blob/main/audit-readiness-checklist.md)**